yliyanage/Accident-Detection/pages/results.md

        <img src="../images/result.png" height="400" width="400">
 </p>

 We consider probability of false alarm (PFA), probability of miss-detection (PMD) and average detection delay (ADD) as performance measures.
+As the baseline, we consider the reported times by California Highway Patrol.

 ## Effect of the Rolling Window Size